 There are a few specific strategies real estate investors can consider that will help to recession-proof their portfolios.

-- Evaluate the amount and types of debt.
 It’s common for people to talk about the loan-to-value ratio on any given property.
 However, the LTV on one property generally matters less than the LTV on an entire portfolio.
-An owner may be over-levered on one property, but if they have low leverage on their other assets, it balances it out.
+When a property owner has a high level of debt on one property, they may be considered over-levered.
+However, if they have minimal debt on their other assets, it can balance out the high leverage on one property.
 In other words, high debt on one property shouldn’t drag the rest of the portfolio down.

 Now is also a good time to lock in low-cost, fixed-rate debt ahead of future interest rate hikes.
 The Federal Reserve Bank has been slowly raising rates and is expected to continue doing so throughout the year to combat growing inflation.